Bowtie7114/SCP-Scientist-Starter/README.md

   <br> Used to convert images to .webp format.
 - tinypng.com
   <br> Used to compress image files before upload to increase web loading performance.
+- [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/) Used to create the mockup at the top of the README.

 ## Testing (May be in separate .md file depending on size) ##
 ### Accessibility ###